 Am I still eligible for HB-REX if I haven’t yet found a mentor?

 Yes.
 See the HB-REX project directory by following the links on this page to view all of the research opportunities available.
 You may apply for up to three projects - each application is for a specific project, so you will have to repeat the application process for each project you wish to apply to.
 Mentors will interview candidates on the basis of these applications.

 Do I get paid for working as an HB-REX intern?

-Yes, the summer wage in 2020 was $18.75/hr full-time for 8-10 weeks.
-Compensation is made in the form of a stipend based on a good-faith estimate of total hours worked; 100% of this stipend is paid in advance to cover housing and other living expenses.
+Yes, the summer wage in 2022 was $7500 for 350-400 hours of work.
+Compensation is made in the form of a stipend; 100% of this stipend is paid in advance to cover housing and other living expenses.

 The payment is subject to tax and will be reported on your 1098T form, which can be found here: https://sfs.stanford.edu/taxes